CambridgeNuclear/SCONE/docs/Input Manual.rst

   Choices are ``asciiMATLAB`` and ``asciiJSON``
 * reproducible (*optional*, default = 1): 1 for true; 0 for false; if running
-  with MPI, this ensures that the particle normalisation procedure used maintains reproducibility when running with different numbers of MPI ranks.
+  with MPI, this ensures that the particle normalisation procedure used maintains reproducibility (given that the RNG seed is fixed, and mpiSync is on for tallies) when running with different numbers of MPI ranks.
 However, the (MPI) parallel scaling performance of this option is slightly worse than using the alternative procedure, that doesn't ensure reproducibility
 * printSource (*optional*, default = 0): 1 for true; 0 for false; requests
   to print the particle source (location, direction, energy of each particle in the particleDungeon) to a text file.
 If running with MPI, this is done